 About Eyelid Conditions

 Our talented ophthalmologists at Eye Health Vision Centers are dedicated to protecting your eyes inside and out and are equipped to identify and remove lumps and bumps on your eyelids using minor surgical techniques.
 Typically, lesions around the eyes are harmless and noncancerous but may obstruct your line of sight or become uncomfortable.
-Our team is experienced to treat your skin with skilled hands to help you receive relief quickly.
-If you have a lump, bump, or lesion on or around your eyelids, we invite you to contact one of our greater South Coast area facilities to schedule a consultation and examination by a member of our team.
+Our team is experienced in treating eyelid bumps and lumps with skilled hands to help you receive relief quickly.
+If you have a lump, bump, or lesion on or around your eyelids, we invite you to contact one of our greater South Coast-area facilities to schedule a consultation and examination by a member of our team.
+The staffs at each of our locations in Taunton, Fall River, Fairhaven, and Dartmouth, MA and Middletown, RI are highly skilled medical professionals who can set your mind at ease about the lump, bump, or lesion on your eyelid.

 Common Eyelid Conditions